georzaza/alexisAI/readme.md

 <br>

-# Task 3.
-## I wanted to use speech recognition packages.
+### I wanted to use speech recognition packages.
 To do that:
 <br>

-## All following pip3 commands will install the packages in the running folder.
+### All following pip3 commands will install the packages in the running folder.
 <br>

-## 1. Install `pyttsx3`.
+### 1. Install `pyttsx3`.
 Used for text-to-speech conversion.
 ```
 pip3 install pyttsx3 --target . --upgrade
 ```